mizrael/davidguida.net/src/_posts/2014-06-18-download-sql-server-express.md

 Really, this is going to be awkward, but somebody had to do something.

 Akamai NetSession?
-Come on Microsoft, you&#8217;re better than that!
+Come on Microsoft, you're better than that!

 So, well, thanks Scott.
-Here&#8217;s the link: <a title="Download SQL Server Express" href="http://www.hanselman.com/blog/DownloadSqlServerExpress.aspx" target="_blank">http://www.hanselman.com/blog/DownloadSqlServerExpress.aspx</a>
+Here's the link: <a title="Download SQL Server Express" href="http://www.hanselman.com/blog/DownloadSqlServerExpress.aspx" target="_blank">http://www.hanselman.com/blog/DownloadSqlServerExpress.aspx</a>

 &nbsp;